jonluca/blog/_posts/2018-08-05-leaky-abstractions.md

 ---
 title: "Leaky vs Punch-Through Abstractions"
-date: 2018-08-05 11:07:47
+date: 2018-08-04 11:07:47
 ---

 Leaky abstractions are bad - they do not properly hide away all the complexity of the system they are covering.
-Unfortunately *every* abstraction is leaky to some degree[^1] - that's why you need
+Unfortunately *every* abstraction is leaky to some degree[^1] - that's why the best designed abstractions offer the ability to **punch through** them.

 ### Background